david-switalski/apirestful-ecommerce/README.md

 ---

 ## Overview
 This project is a robust and scalable RESTful API designed for an E-Commerce platform.
 Built with **FastAPI** and **SQLAlchemy** in a fully asynchronous environment, it provides a solid foundation for managing products, users, orders, and authentication.
-The API is fully containerized with Docker, ensuring a simple and consistent deployment across any environment.
+It leverages **Redis** for high-performance caching to reduce latency and database load.
+The entire stack is fully containerized with a production-optimized Docker setup, ensuring a simple and consistent deployment across any environment.

 ---

 ## Features

 *   **Asynchronous Architecture:** High performance and concurrency thanks to FastAPI and `asyncpg`.
+*   **High-Performance Caching:** Integrates **Redis** to reduce database load and significantly decrease response times for frequent queries.
 *   **Secure JWT Authentication:** Implements `access tokens` and `refresh tokens` for secure and flexible session management.
 *   **Role-Based Authorization:** Protected endpoints that distinguish between users (`user`) and administrators (`admin`), ensuring that only authorized personnel can perform critical operations.
 *   **Full Product Management (CRUD):** Endpoints to create, read, update, and delete products, with restricted access for administrators.